 - Bake the shortcake in the preheated oven for 8-10 minutes, until the cake is puffed and just turning a light brown.
 Place the pan on a cooling rack and allow it to cool completely.

 - Place the bowl and whisk attachment of your stand mixer into the freezer.

 - Slice the pitted peaches into 1-inch thick slices.
 Heat a grill pan on your stovetop until it's very hot, or heat a gas grill.
 Brush the surfaces of the peaches with olive oil, and also use some of the oil on the grates of your grill pan or grates.
 Place the peach slices on the hot grill and grill them for about 3 minutes on each side: the slices should have grill marks and be softened.
 Remove the slices from the heat and allow them to cool until they can be handled.
 Cut the slices into large chunks and place them in a bowl.
 Cover the bowl with plastic wrap and refrigerate them until they are cooled.

-Remove the bowl and whisk from the freezer and attach them to your stand mixer.
-Beat the whipping cream on high, adding in the confectioner's sugar after about 4 minutes has passed.
-Beat the cream until it is thick and holds soft peaks - about 9 minutes total.
+- Remove the bowl and whisk from the freezer and attach them to your stand mixer.
+Beat the whipping cream on high, adding in the confectioner's sugar after it starts to thicken.
+Beat the cream until it is thick and holds soft peaks - about 4 minutes total.
 Reduce the speed to low and add in the softened mascarpone cheese, mixing it just until the cheese is incorporated.

 - Place 6 of the raspberries in a small bowl and squish them with the back of a spoon.
 Place dollops of the smooshed berries over the top of the peaches, and then scatter the remaining whole raspberries over the peaches as well.
 Finally, drizzle the rest of the honey over the top of the fruit.